Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 TODO: determine entity group members once per frame and just store as view on the group itself
       this will probably save a bit of time since we won't need to do the lookup multiple times, we basically just cache the result and we can use temp storage for the array since this is per-frame

-        OR perhaps we should just change how we iterate members of a group, using some macro instead this would mean checking every entity each time, but that's just an OR, which we are already doing once anyway since we have to check if the slot is occupied
+        OR perhaps we should just change how we iterate members of a group, using some macro instead this would mean checking every entity each time, but that's just an OR, which we are already doing once anyway since we have to check if the slot is occupied this second approach would also require either writing a directive for iterating over groups or implementing some kind of for-loop overloading

 TODO: create random_choice and random_chance functions for scripts
       also weighted_choice or something like that